FAQ about The Retreat Family Program:

 I can’t take time off from work to arrive on Thursday evening.
 We’ve designed our program to begin on Thursday evening and last into the weekend with the intention of being minimally disruptive to people’s work schedules.
 Our hope is that participants are able to arrive on Thursday afternoon to experience the entire program, however we know that sometimes this isn’t possible due to flight schedules and other prior obligations.
 Participants may miss the Thursday evening orientation, if necessary.
 However, they must arrive no later than 8:30 AM on Friday morning.
 The program contains a foundational session on Friday morning that is essential to understand the following sessions.

 How often is the Family Program held?

 Our program is held at least twice a month, starting on the first and third Thursdays of the month.
 The program begins Thursday evening and concludes Sunday afternoon.
 Occasionally, additional programs are available.
-Click here for a listing of upcoming program dates.

 Do I need to register in advance to attend the Family Program?

 Yes, advance registration is required, as space is limited to 18 family members per program.